jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-03-09-integrate-revealjs/index.md

 *   **The Draw.io JS Viewer:** Utilizing the official Diagrams.net JavaScript library to render `.drawio` XML files dynamically.
 This would enable interactive features like zooming and layer toggling directly during a presentation.

 Moving forward, the goal is to ensure that even the most complex architectural designs remain as easy to maintain as a line of Markdown.

+## Related posts

+* [Self-managed Blog with Hugo and GitHub Pages](/blog/2023-04-24-self-hosted-blog) - sets up the Hugo site that this Reveal.js layout plugs into
+* [Async Shiny and Its Limitation](/blog/2018-05-19-asyn-shiny-and-its-limitation) - an earlier comparison of a JavaScript frontend against a framework that renders the page for you
+* [Shiny to Vue.js](/blog/2018-05-26-shiny-to-vue.js) - replaces R widgets with native JavaScript libraries, the same shift from generated output to hand-written frontend

 ## Why this works for me